Get

 It’s difficult to pinpoint when the first white Ragdoll cat appeared in the breed’s history.
 What we do know is that the history surrounding Ragdolls is somewhat strange.
 There are at least two stories associated with this breed, with no one truly knowing which is true.
 What we do know for sure is that we can thank a woman named Ann Baker for the precious breed we know today.

 In the early 1960s, Ann was a breeder of Persian cats who lived in Riverdale, California.
 One of Ann’s cats was named Josephine.
 Some stories claim Josephine, a white Angora cat, was a rescue in Ann’s care while others claim she and her offspring were borrowed as part of the breeding program.
 Either way, all Ragdolls can trace their heritage back to Josephine.
-It is believed that Josephine was bred with a Birman to produce the first Ragdoll kitties.
+Josephine was believed to be bred with a Birman to produce the first Ragdoll kitties.
 Over the years, Ann worked to create the Ragdoll breed and enhance the traits she wanted to include.

 How White Ragdoll Cats Gained Popularity